eainf/arrow/src/arrow/vendored/datetime/README.md

 Sources for datetime are adapted from Howard Hinnant's date library (https://github.com/HowardHinnant/date).

-Sources are taken from changeset cc4685a21e4a4fdae707ad1233c61bbaff241f93 of the above project.
+Sources are taken from v2.4.1 release of the above project.

-The following changes are made:
-- fix internal inclusion paths (from "date/xxx.h" to simply "xxx.h")
-- enclose the `date` namespace inside the `arrow_vendored` namespace
-- include a custom "visibility.h" header from "tz.cpp" for proper DLL exports on Windows
-- disable curl-based database downloading in "tz.h"